Single-Course Engelsk 10 ECTS

 Learning Objectives

-• use common Fourier transform pairs and properties to determine the Fourier transform of complex analog and digital signals.
+• Use Fourier transform pairs and properties to determine the Fourier transform of complex analog and digital signals.

-• relate spectra of periodic and aperiodic analog and digital signals and plot these using correct physical units such as Hertz and Volt.
+• Relate spectra of periodic and aperiodic analog and digital signals and plot these using correct physical units such as Hertz, Amplitude, dB, Phase etc.

-• analyze zero-pole diagrams to determine the causality and stability of linear time-invariant systems.
+• Analyze zero-pole diagrams to determine the causality and stability.

-• use the z-transform to calculate the impulse response and the transfer function of a linear time-invariant system.
+• Use the z-transform to calculate the impulse response and the transfer function.

-• design simple low-pass, high-pass, band-pass, band-stop and notch filters using pole-zero placement, simple windowing functions, filter transformation rules and the signal processing toolbox in Matlab.
+• Design low-pass, high-pass, band-pass, band-stop and notch filters using pole-zero placement, simple windowing functions, filter transformation rules and the signal processing toolbox in Matlab/Python.

-• Communicate proficiently the signal processing topics in English.
+• Communicate proficiently about the signal processing topics in English.

 Course Content